How Much Does It Cost to Feed a Miniature Dachshund?

 While I would settle for being able to feed 3 miniature Dachshunds for the same cost that I’ve been feeding two, my ideal goal would be to feed three while reducing that cost.

 If I had my way, I would be able to maintain a similar quality diet to what I am currently feeding while reducing my monthly cost to $250, but that is not reasonable.
+It would be too much of a compromise in quality for me to stomach.

 After doing some preliminary calculations, $400 is a better estimate of what it will cost, although I would be happy if I could bring that cost down to $350.

-Accounting for other factors
+Accounting for the “extras”

 Besides their normal meal, my Dachshunds also eat training treats, natural chews, and get food-stuffed enrichment toys.